SnehaSuryawansh/Car-Price-Prediction/README.md

 # Key Findings
 The XGBoost (XG) model performs the best, followed closely by Gradient Boosting (GBR) and Random Forest (RF).
 Linear Regression (LR) has the lowest R² score, making it less suitable for this dataset compared to the other models.

-# Dataset License
-This dataset is provided for educational and research purposes.
-It should not be used for commercial purposes without permission.